naver/fixture-monkey/content/en/docs/fixture-monkey-options/customization-options.md

 > `javaTypeArbitraryGenerator`, `javaTimeTypeArbitraryGenerator`

 You can modify the default values for Java primitive types (such as strings, integers, doubles, etc.) by implementing a custom `JavaTypeArbitraryGenerator` interface.
+This option can be applied through the `JqwikPlugin`.

 For example, by default, string types generated with Fixture Monkey have unreadable data because it considers edge cases such as when control blocks are contained in strings.